 In the winter, if you decide to venture into the backcountry, we ask that you understand and follow important safety principles before heading out — and consider going with an experienced guide.
 It’s critical to take an avalanche course (especially as a novice) if you’re going to ski in Colorado’s backcountry.
-You should also review and practice avalanche protocols and brush up on backcountry skills, along with checking your gear to make sure you are ready to explore beyond ski area boundaries.
-However, it’s also important to think about how we protect the backcountry experience while enjoying the outdoors.
+You should also review and practice avalanche protocols and brush up on backcountry skills, along with checking your gear to make sure you are ready to explore beyond ski-area boundaries.
+It’s also important to think about how we protect the backcountry experience while enjoying the outdoors.
 Learn more about being backcountry safe in winter.

-Winter backcountry exploration whether on skis, a split board or snowshoes is often a bucket list experience.
+Winter backcountry exploration — whether on skis, a splitboard or snowshoes — is often a bucket-list experience for Colorado visitors.
 As you think about exploring less-tracked terrain this winter, consider what it is to “experience” the backcountry versus just getting a great Instagram shot.
 Take in the moments that you have — breaking trail, seeing and identifying animal tracks and maybe even seeing wildlife on your tour — and, consider your impacts on the creatures who share the forest.
-Just as the Skiers Responsibility Code is the “rules of the road” within ski resort boundaries, keep in mind Leave No Trace Principles from the Leave No Trace Center for Outdoor Ethics when taking to the backcountry — winter or summer.
+Just as the Skier Responsibility Code is the “rules of the road” within ski-resort boundaries, keep in mind Leave No Trace Principles from the Leave No Trace Center for Outdoor Ethics when taking to the backcountry — winter or summer.

-All seven principles are important, but, the following three are easy to remember and can make a big impact when venturing into the high country this winter.
+All seven principles are important, but the following three are easy to remember and can make a big impact when venturing into the snowy high country.

 This is key for the safety and enjoyment of yourself and others.
-Help keep Search and Rescue out of the backcountry by planning ahead this winter.
-Take appropriate winter backcountry avalanche courses, brush up on rescue skills and make sure your equipment is working, charged, and up-to-date.
+Help keep Colorado Search & Rescue teams out of the backcountry by planning ahead this winter.
+Take appropriate winter backcountry avalanche courses, brush up on rescue skills and make sure your equipment is working, charged and up to date.
 Think ahead and plan for your experience.
 Don’t go “big” with people you don’t know.
 Plan to carpool, which cuts down on emissions and allows others to use valuable spaces at the trailhead.
 Know where you are traveling.
 Be aware of avalanche conditions, trail closures and general trail quality.
 Consider following already packed routes versus breaking trail in idyllic, untouched backcountry settings.
 Leave the untracked meadow for someone else to enjoy and experience as well.

-It’s rare to see wildlife during the day in winter, however, you might run across a pine squirrel, a mouse or a snowshoe hare, and, of course, birds of prey if you are lucky.
-Be aware of tracks in the snow – especially large ones.
+It’s rare to see wildlife during the day in winter, however, you might run across a pine squirrel, a mouse or a snowshoe hare and, of course, birds of prey if you are lucky.
+Be aware of tracks in the snow, especially large ones.
 If you see animals like elk, moose or coyote, stay as far away as possible.
 It’s not only dangerous to try and get a selfie but, more importantly, it stresses out the wildlife.
 Respect trail closures as well since they are in place to protect animals and trail conditions during this time of year.
 Learn more about Colorado wildlife.

 With the winter landscape blanketed in snow, you may find a heightened sense of quiet along with the beauty and serenity of where you are.
 Respect this opportunity for yourself, your friends and others.
-Except for the occasional whoops of joy, save the valley noises for après!
+Except for the occasional whoops of joy, save the valley noises for après-ski happy hour.

 If you are new to winter backcountry touring, consider hiring a knowledgeable, professional guide.
-Companies such as Paragon Guides offer group and individual backcountry touring opportunities in the winter.
+Companies like Paragon Guides offer group and individual backcountry-touring opportunities in the winter.
 Just as ski instructors give you the lay of the land and help you Know the Code when on in-bound terrain at ski resorts, a professional guide can enhance your winter backcountry experience and help you Leave No Trace.